iBaa/PlexConnect/README.md

 # PlexConnect
 or: "Plex @ aTV - think different..."

 PlexConnect is an app that allows AppleTV2 and AppleTV3 to be used as Plex clients.
-Development started in 2013 and finished in 2015 (whan AppleTV4 was announced), as described in this [Plex Forum thread][].
+Development started in 2013 and finished in 2015 (whnn AppleTV4 was announced), as described in this [Plex Forum thread][].

 There are two options to install PlexConnect:
 - If you applied a jailbreak to your aTV you can install PlexConnect on it.
 This is the preferred way